hskalin/gps/README.md

 - [ ] Include more of problems from Indian textbooks
 - [ ] Improvement on Text Parsing by increasing Dataset
 - [ ] 500 extra problems target
+- [ ] Web scrapping (if available on website) otherwise PDF scrapping